raamdev/wp-comment-subscriptions/readme.txt

 Yes!
 Just disable the corresponding option under Settings > Comment Form and then add the following code where you want to display the checkbox:
 `<?php if (function_exists('wp_comment_subscriptions_show')) wp_comment_subscriptions_show(); ?>`

+= This plugin looks eerily similar to the Subscribe To Comments Reloaded plugin; what gives? = This plugin was forked from the Subscribe To Comments Reloaded plugin.
+There were several broken features in that plugin (including most importantly the ability to receive only replies to your own comment) and a few missing features (such as the ability to BCC the administrator a copy of all notifications; very useful for debugging!) that WP Comment Subscriptions has fixed.
+The original Subscribe To Comments Reloaded plugin author stopped working on that plugin and development slowed, so I took it upon myself to fork the plugin and continue development.

 == Screenshots ==

 1. Manage your subscriptions